Evaluating Health Products and Technologies

 - Strengthen HAS international influence and presence

-HAS is equally committed to ensuring the scientific rigor and impartiality of its work.
-In serving both individual and collective interests, HAS upholds the merits of solidarity and equity in access to care, both integral to the French health system.
+It cooperates with all stakeholders in the service of both individual and collective interests and upholds the values of solidarity and equity in access to care, both integral of the French health system.

 HAS is committed to maximizing all efforts to ensure effective participation of the people who use services, carers and the public in the development of our guidance and other products.